Manu96012/compress-images/README.md

 ![macOS Supported](https://img.shields.io/badge/macOS-Supported-blue)
 # compress-images
-A Bash script to compress a single image (or a folder containing images) using **sips**.
+A Bash script to compress a single image or more images contained in a directory.

-## Compatibilità
+## Compatibility
-⚠️ Questo script è compatibile solo con **macOS** in quanto utilizza il comando `sips`, che è specifico per questo sistema operativo.
+⚠️ This script is only compatible with **macOS** as it uses the `sips` command, which is specific to this operating system.

 ## Installation
 1. Clone this repository into your preferred directory (recommended: **_/usr/local/bin/_**).